1.1 My awakening moment about how smartphones fragment our attention span

 If enough people are spending enough of their time being angered, that starts to change the culture.
 As Tristan [Harris] told me, it “turns hate into a habit.”
 You can see this seeping into the bones of our society.

-If the majority of your company’s revenue comes through advertising (as is the case with news organizations and big tech), to maximize the revenue, you’ll need to get more of the user’s viewing time and more clicks on those ads.
+If the majority of your company’s revenue comes through advertising, to maximize revenue, you need more user viewing time and more clicks on those ads.
 That increased engagement/stickiness/addiction will most easily be achieved through negative and outrageous content, as Hari describes.
-The car crash alongside the freeway attracts attention, not the wildflowers.
+The car crash alongside the freeway attracts attention, not the wildflowers, he says.

 As we’re confronted with impossible-to-solve problems, Dobelli says we come to accept an attitude that we can’t do anything to change them.
 Dobelli explains, “Learned helplessness spills over into every area of our lives.
-Once the news has made us passive, we tend to behave passively towards our family and our jobs as well — precisely where we do have room for manoeuvre” (p.93).
+Once the news has made us passive, we tend to behave passively towards our family and our jobs as well—precisely where we do have room for manoeuvre” (93).

-I wasn’t sure if I’d adopted an attitude of learned helplessness, but consuming news all day was not uplifting.
-When I looked at sites like ESPN, which I thought were mostly keeping me up to date with sports, I saw that the focus frequently highlighted the negative.
+I wasn’t sure if I had adopted an attitude of learned helplessness, but consuming news all day was not uplifting.
+When I looked at sites like ESPN, which I thought were mostly keeping me up to date with sports, I realized that the focus frequently highlighted the negative.
 The Ben Simmons saga.
-Lebron’s decline and disappointments about the Lakers playoff hopes.
+Lebron’s decline and disappointment about the Lakers playoff hopes.
 The struggling Brooklyn Nets and Kyrie’s stubbornness about not getting vaxed.
-The inanity of Covid policies and who can play.
+The absurdity of COVID policies and who can play.
 Donciv’s 16+ tech fouls.
-Ejections and fouls — did this foul merit a level 2 flagrant assessment?
+Ejections—did this foul merit a level 2 flagrant assessment?
 Watch here.